nmathewson/walking-onions-wip/specs/AC-new-assigned-values.md

 End cells:

-* We need an extension type for extra data, a value for indices, and a value for IPv4 addresses, and a value for IPv6 addresses.
+* We need an extension type for extra data, a value for indices, a value for IPv4 addresses, and a value for IPv6 addresses.

 Extensions for decrypted INTRODUCE2 cells: